neochiken/Merethic/README.md

 That's right - start the game.
 You need to let the game do its initial start up jobs such as creating registry entries and generating default config files.
 Once you've gotten to the main menu you can close the game again.

 ## Wabbajack
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.
-Grab Tahrovin SE from the Wabbajack UI, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.
+Grab Merethic from the Wabbajack UI, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.

-Set the installation location to a folder on the root of a drive, something like `C:\Tahrovin SE`.
+Set the installation location to a folder on the root of a drive, something like `C:\Merethic`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Skyrim modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.

 Before you hit **GO**, a quick tip: